Origami is a system for creating sites that complements HTML and CSS with the ability to concisely define the structure and content of your site.

 View some example sites

-Make a small site in the tutorial
+Make a basic blog in the tutorial

 Web Origami takes its name from the traditional paper folding art of origami, in which you can transform a flat square of paper into an artwork.